 Michael Sagastegui is the president of the water committee in Pampas de San Isidro in the district of Cascas, Peru.
 As committee president, he oversees maintenance and repair of the water system.

 "Our job is to improve the wellbeing of the population and give them high-quality water," Michael said.

 No one else in his community had wanted to lead the committee, and they were about to hand their water system over to the government when Michael volunteered to be president.
 He was insistent that the community should take care of their own system.
-When Michael took on this role two years ago, he made immediate improvements to the water system that helped the quality and reliability of water.
+When Michael took on this role in 2015, he made immediate improvements to the water system that helped the quality and reliability of water.

 "At first it started to rain slowly, and then began to increase in force," Michael said.
 The rain didn’t stop for a month.

 "Everything was gone," he said.
 "The rain left nothing.
 Nothing could be done."